codership/documentation/galeracluster/source/faq.rst

 .. rubric:: Does the slowest node in a Galera Cluster affect the performance of the other nodes?
 .. _`faq-slow-node`:

 Integral to Galera Cluster replication, the cluster will wait for all of the nodes in the cluster to return the status of certification test before committing transactions or rolling them back.
-Because of this, a node that is innundated with traffic will delay that node from replying to the cluster and delay the other nodes as they wait for it to report.
+Because of this, a node that is inundated with traffic will delay that node from replying to the cluster and delay the other nodes as they wait for it to report.

-To alleviate this problem, you would make sure that all of the servers the same physically (i.e., amount of RAM, types of network interfaces), or at least have close the same amout of resources available.
+To alleviate this problem, you would make sure that all of the servers the same physically (i.e., amount of RAM, types of network interfaces), or at least have close the same amount of resources available.
 You would also use a load balancer (e.g., MariaDB MaxScale, ProxySQL) to make sure one node is not overloaded with traffic.